Azz247/GeoTB/README.md

 ## Description

-This website was built to present the results of an ecological study on tuberculosis at the sub-district level of Khon Kaen.
+This website was built to present the results of an ecological study on tuberculosis at the sub-district level of Mueang Khon Kaen.

 🔽 This figure shows the change in the number of tuberculosis patients in Khon Kaen over 10 years.